crear-un-interface-web-para-controlar-el-esp8266

-We return with the ESP8266 and ESP32.
-After many entries where we have progressively introduced the concepts, we finally get to see how to set up a web interface for the ESP8266.
+We’re back with the ESP8266 and ESP32.
+After many posts where we have progressively introduced the concepts, we finally get to see how to set up a web interface for the ESP8266.

 Yes?
-Are you sure?
+Sure?
 Have you done your homework?
-Well then we won’t have any problem continuing with this post, which will consist of creating a web interface to control the ESP8266.
+Then we won’t have any problem following this post, which will consist of creating a web interface to control the ESP8266.

-In this interface we are going to display the status of the digital inputs of the ESP8266, in the example D0, D5, D6, and D7.
+In this interface, we will visualize the state of the ESP8266’s digital inputs, in the example D0, D5, D6, and D7.

-In addition, we can simulate acting on pins D8, D9 as outputs and on D10 as a PWM output.
+Furthermore, we will simulate acting on pins D8, D9 as outputs and on D10 as a PWM output.

-Plus, we will be able to trigger actions, that is, functions that we have defined in the ESP8266 and in which you would do… well, whatever you want to do.
+Plus a “bonus” where we can trigger actions, i.e., functions that we will have defined in the ESP8266 and in which you would do… well, whatever you wanted to do.

-In this example, the readings of the states of the digital inputs will be “real”.
-However, the outputs and actions will be “simulated”, that is, we will show the serial port.
-We do this for safety, so that you can test the example regardless of what you have connected to the ESP8266 and avoid “firing” something.
+In this example, the readings of the digital input states will be “real”.
+However, we keep the outputs and actions “simulated”, meaning we will display them on the serial port.
+We do this for safety, so you can test the example regardless of what you have connected to the ESP8266 and avoid “sparking” something.

-If you are sure, simply replace the code with what is necessary to set the digital output or PWM to the appropriate value.
+If you are sure, simply replace the code with what is needed to set the digital output or PWM to the appropriate value.

-Seems ambitious?
-Well, this is putting together the parts we have seen before, to illustrate how we could set up a Web interface to control the ESP8266.
-Although we still have quite a bit of code ahead of us, so let’s get to work!
+Ambitious?
+Well, it’s about combining the parts we have seen before to illustrate how we could set up a Web interface to control the ESP8266.
+Although we have quite a bit of code ahead of us, so let’s get to work!

 Our main program looks like this.
-We have used the “ReactiveArduino” library to respond to changes in the pins, started the server and the websockets, and included the necessary ‘includes’.
+We have used the “ReactiveArduino” library to respond to pin changes, started the server and WebSockets, and included the necessary ‘includes’.

 #include <ESP8266WiFi.h>